timuric/developer.sketchapp.com/_reference/GKRect.md

   - MSLayer
 ---

+**Note: GKRect was completely removed in Sketch 3.6.** The following information is here for historical reference.

 GKRect is nowadays mostly unused in the app, but there are a few places where it can still be set.
 Using the plain NSRect struct from Foundation is preferred; many objects will have a setRect method which accepts an NSRect, not a GKRect.